 If you’re bringing home a Great Dane, there’s a lot of be excited about.
-Famously known as “nanny dogs,” Danes seem like the dream dogs for parents.
-But if you have small kids at home, introducing such a big dog into the home can be worrisome.
+Famously known as “nanny dogs,” a Great Dane may seem like the dream dog for parents.
+But if you have small kids at home, introducing such a big dog into the home is always a concern.

-Despite weighing upwards of 100 pounds, Great Danes are gentle giants that get along great with kids.
+Despite weighing upwards of 100 lbs, Great Danes are gentle giants that get along great with kids.
 They’re affectionate, playful, protective and intelligent – making them fantastic playmates for older kids.
-But while Great Danes are docile creatures, their large stature makes it possible for them to unintentionally hurt kids.
+But while Great Danes are relatively docile dogs, their large stature makes it possible for them to unintentionally hurt smaller kids.

 These dogs know it’s important to be cautious around small children, thanks to the Dane’s high adaptive intelligence.
 But because of their size, precaution should be taken before letting the two play.
 Read on to learn the pros and cons of Great Danes with kids.